How to keep your humanitarian principles when all around are losing theirs

 As the war on terror stokes public fears and is used to justify rolling back the application of humanitarian law and respect for human rights, humanitarian programs are swimming against the tide to ease the plight of people forced or spurred to move by a wide range of intersecting pressures.
 Conditions in some places come close to collective punishment as unwanted refugees and ‘migrants’ are corralled into miserable detention centres, forced to run the gauntlet of people traffickers and, when they get closer to safety, stranded in overcrowded camps, out of sight and out of mind.

-As so many politicians turn their backs on today’s human cargo, it’s up to humanitarian organizations and fellow-travelers in the donor community to act on every syllable of the words humanity, independence, neutrality and impartiality that describe the humanitarian proposition.
+As so many politicians turn their backs on today’s human cargo, it’s up to humanitarian organisations and fellow-travellers in the donor community to act on every syllable of the words humanity, independence, neutrality and impartiality that describe the humanitarian proposition.
 Those four words must become a call to action, not a hollow mantra, if we are to resist the fast and sometimes furious dissolution of the principles that gave us our mandates in the first place.

 New instruments and frameworks provide welcome additional tools to keep the embers of humanitarian convention alight.
 Take the Core Humanitarian Standard (CHS), which lays out concisely what good humanitarian practice looks like.
 Let us make it the touchstone of our work, as we hold ourselves accountable for ensuring people receive timely and relevant aid while also giving them a say in the way aid programs are designed and a chance to play a part in their deliverance from evil and adversity.